newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 ![Entity By name Query](../screenshots/lab5_screen05.png)

-7. Finally, using the `EntityCountQuey` you can quickly query the number of entities available for each entityDomain and entityType.
+7. Finally, using the `EntityCountQuery` you can quickly query the number of entities available for each entityDomain and entityType.
 Update your `index.js` file, adding the code below to your `render` method under the last `StackItem`.

 ```javascript
     <StackItem className="container">